awest0427/Digital-Filtering-Techniques/README.md

 The Digital Filtering pdf helps walk through the designing of the different filters and how to incorporate it into the MATLAB code.

+This was developed by Ariel Weston and Hani Chalingo for our term project for EE 6900.